novustechllc/Chain-Casino/README.md

 # ChainCasino

-> **"The first on-chain casino protocol where a token-backed treasury powers multiple games, and investors earn real yield through rising NAV as the house wins."**
+> **Modular on-chain casino where token holders act as the house, earning yield through verifiable statistical advantage, with support for independent games and DeFi pool integration.**

 ChainCasino is a decentralized casino protocol on **Aptos** that merges casino gaming with DeFi investing through a sophisticated treasury management system.